vtex/xpt/README.md

 }
 ```

-This means that the `store/custom` declared on the `blocks.json` will be rendered when `/custom` is accessed after this app is installed.
+This means that the `store/custom` declared on the `blocks.json` is rendered when `/custom` is accessed after this app is installed.

 ### Themes

 There's a definition of which app is used as a theme is being used on the store.
 This is set by the Storefront editor.
 The default theme for every store is the Dream Store.
-Every store uses exactly one app as theme.
+Every store uses exactly one app as a theme.

 The theme definition because we will often want to install an app that provides a lot of blocks and wish those blocks to change the whole design of the store, not only provide some blocks to be used here and there.
 That why this is how we choose which block is used every time we need to choose one: